-The sensors installed in the 1.75-in [4.4 cm] diameter thermocouple (T), electrical resistivity tomography (E), and fiber-optic distributed sensing boreholes (F) will be grouted into place.
-Grout (Table 3) will be pumped down the inside of a 3/4-in [1.9 cm] flush-joint polyvinyl chloride (PVC) conveyance pipe, which will have the sensors attached to the pipe (inside or outside the conveyance pipe).
-The grout will flow back towards the drift face along the outer annulus.
+The sensors installed in the 1.75-in [4.4 cm] diameter thermocouple (T), electrical resistivity tomography (E), and fiber-optic distributed sensing boreholes (F) were grouted into place.
+The grout recipe (Table 3) was slightly modified by adding more water to make it less viscous and easier to pump.
+It was pumped down the inside of a 3⁄4-in [1.9 cm] flush-joint polyvinyl chloride (PVC) conveyance pipe, with the sensors attached to the pipe (inside or outside the conveyance pipe).
+The grout flowed back towards the drift face along the outer annulus.